Choose the Best Type of Refrigerator for Your Home

 Make Sure the Refrigerator Fits

-- 1Check the Dimensions.Pull out your measuring tape and measure the dimension of the area where you will place your refrigerator.
+- 1Pull out your measuring tape and measure the dimension of the area where you will place your refrigerator.
 Before you shop, figure out the width, height and depth of your preferred fridge, making sure that it will fit in the space.
 Do not forget to provide a few more inches behind and above the unit for proper air circulation.
-There should also be enough room for the door of the fridge to swing open.Advertisement
+There should also be enough room for the door of the fridge to swing open.Check the Dimensions.Advertisement

-- 2Check the Swing.Whether you go for a refrigerator with its freezer below or above the main refrigerator chamber, identify which direction you wish the door to open to provide you easier access.
+- 2Whether you go for a refrigerator with its freezer below or above the main refrigerator chamber, identify which direction you wish the door to open to provide you easier access.
 Make sure that the fridge's door opens in the right direction, or find out if it's reversible.
 If the doors are reversible, identify which way you wish the door to open before the fridge is delivered to you.
-This would be much easier than having the technician take the doors off and put them back on in your kitchen.Advertisement
+This would be much easier than having the technician take the doors off and put them back on in your kitchen.Check the Swing.Advertisement

 Questions and Answers